toluaina/toluaina.github.io/docs/scaling/parallel-sync.md

-Parallel Sync (Experimental Feature)
+Parallel Sync

-Parallel Sync is an experimental feature designed to significantly improve sync speed by utilizing multiple CPUs/threads.
+Parallel Sync is a feature designed to significantly improve sync speed by utilizing multiple CPUs/threads.
 It is particularly useful in environments with high network latency, where PostgreSQL, Elasticsearch/OpenSearch, and PGSync servers run on different networks.

 Why Use Parallel Sync?